leosac/access-control/src/modules/tcp-notifier/TCPNotifier.md

 It consists of fixed-size packet, and there is only 1 packet type.

 The size of a packet is 8 bytes: those are the card's serial number.
 They are sent in Network Byte Order (big endian).
+They honor the format: this means that if the card is read as Wiegand 26, the 16 bits card number will be extracted from those 26 bits.

 In C, the corresponding type would be `uint64_t`.